Gean History, Family Crest & Coats of Arms

 Early Origins of the Gean family

-Williams, Dr Ann.
-And G.H.
-Martin, Eds., Domesday Book A Complete Translation.
-London: Penguin, 1992.
-Print.
-(ISBN 0-141-00523-8) indicating that those holders registered would hold the land until the end of time.
-Hence, conjecturally, the surname is descended from the tenant of the lands of Redinger held by Richard d'Engaine who was recorded in the Domesday Book census of 1086.
+The surname Gean was first found in Huntingdonshire where conjecturally, the surname is descended from the tenant of the lands of Redinger held by " "Richard d'Engaine who was recorded in the Domesday Book census of 1086.
 Richard was of Engen near Boulogne and accompanied the Conqueror at Hastings.
 Vitalis, his son, married the daughter of the Earl of Oxford, Alberic de Ver.
 It is apparent that the main line of the family were one of the rebellious barons for the next we hear is of Vitalis and Richard in Northumberland in 1130.
-Ralph Engaine held estates in Cumberland in 1158.
-Some lines of the family continued in Gloucestershire, Suffolk and Devon where Richard Ingayn held in 1310.

 Early History of the Gean family

 This web page shows only a small excerpt of our Gean research.
 Another 168 words (12 lines of text) covering the years 1299, 1124, 1346, 1347, 1347 and 1380 are included under the topic Early Gean History in all our PDF Extended History products and printed products wherever possible.